patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Skeleton/Skeleton.md

 ```

-### Skelton Table loading and replaced with table component
+### Full loading simulation

-This example shows how to use the skeleton table to indicate the data is loading, and then replace it with the table component once the data is available.
+The following example demonstrates the typical behavior of a skeleton table transitioning to a normal table as the data becomes available.

-To simulate the loading of the table use the `Load Table` button below the table.
+To simulate this loading process, select the `Load Table` button and wait for the data to populate.

 ```js file="./SkeletonTableLoadingExample.tsx"